ssoloff/ifmap/README.md

 ### Eclipse

-If using Gradle from within Eclipse, the Gradle build launch configurations use the default JDK on in `PATH`.
+If using Gradle from within Eclipse, the Gradle build launch configurations use the default JDK in `PATH`.
 Therefore, you should run Eclipse from the same terminal where you configured `JAVA_HOME` and `PATH` above.